FelipeRos19/Updater/README.md

 # Updater

 Is a library that monitors whether there is an update for the project using the modrinth API.
+It works using version pattern: "MAJOR.MINOR.PATCH" practical example: "1.3.0",  if your plugin does not adapt to this model, please open an issue!

 ### Requirements
 - Java 17 or higher